bengicelik/Object-Detection-Microservice-with-YOLO/README.md

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/bengicelik/Object-Detection-Microservice-with-YOLO/blob/develop/LICENCES.md)